 This is the initial aim with the provision that, “Yes, I want to understand future lives and I see that this is a necessary step for working to improve future lives.
 And if I really want to make progress on this path, I’m going to have to really face this whole issue of rebirth and really look into it very seriously.”

-Question: Could you read it again, the scope?
+Could you read the verse again about the initial scope?

 All that Atisha says is: working by some sort of method to gain the happiness of samsara for oneself.
 But obviously he’s not talking about, “Just get rich by any means that you can, cheating others and so on, in order to be able to buy everything and be happy.”
 Actually it raises a very interesting question, “What is the happiness of samsara?”
 That’s something to think about.
 What do we mean by happiness?
 “I want to be happy.”
 What actually is that happiness that we’re looking for?
 That’s a topic to contemplate by oneself.